shipdocs/bastion-firewall/FAQ.md

-# UFW Firewall GUI - Frequently Asked Questions
+# Douane Application Firewall for Linux - Frequently Asked Questions

 ## General Questions

 ### What is this tool?

-UFW Firewall GUI is a graphical application that monitors outbound network connections on Linux and allows you to interactively allow or deny them.
+Douane Application Firewall is a production-ready outbound firewall for Linux that gives you Windows-like control over which applications can access the network.
+It monitors all outbound network connections and shows GUI popups allowing you to interactively allow or deny them.
 It integrates with UFW (Uncomplicated Firewall) to store your decisions as persistent firewall rules.

 ### How is this different from the original Douane?

 The original Douane project has moved to GitLab (https://gitlab.com/douaneapp/Douane).
-This is a new implementation specifically designed to work with UFW, making it easier to integrate with Ubuntu and other Debian-based systems that use UFW by default.
+This is a modernized implementation with:
+- Full UFW integration for persistent rules
+- Enhanced GUI with control panel
+- Automatic rule persistence (even in learning mode)
+- Better privilege separation (daemon + GUI client)
+- Production-ready packet interception
+- Comprehensive logging and management features

 ### Do I need this if I already have UFW?